Canadian Union of Public Employees (CUPE) Local 1169 represents the unionized members of the Calgary and Cochrane Public Libraries.

 What is CUPE?

-- CUPE bargains Collective Bargaining Agreements for its members, covering many aspects of working conditions ranging from vacation entitlement to promotions to protection against discrimination.
+- bargains Collective Bargaining Agreements for its members, covering many aspects of working conditions ranging from vacation entitlement to promotions to protection against discrimination.

-- CUPE supports equality for each and every member.
+- supports equality for all members.

 How do I become a member in good standing?

-How do I find out more?
+How can I find out more information?